VonDoogles/TLD-QualityOfLife/README.md

 ### Always Select Starter
 Always show the torch light UI to select the starter item.
 This helps prevent accidental usage of matches.

+## Travois
+### Pickup With Contents
+When enabled, allows picking up a Travois while items are still inside.
+Also enables transfering items to a Travois in your inventory.

+> [!CAUTION]
+> **Pickup With Contents** causes this mod to handle save/load for items in a Travois while in your inventory.
+Before disabling the option or this mod, MAKE SURE all Travois in your inventory are empty!
+Otherwise you WILL loose all items inside such Travois!
+This does not affect Travois that are deployed in the world.

+### Use With Rope
+When enabled, allows attaching a Travois to a rope and raising/lowering it at climb points.

+## UI
+### Buff Notification Offset
+A vertical offset applied to the buff notification UI.

+### Console Dark Mode
+Change the console to use a dark mode color scheme.

+### Weight Label
+Show a weight label on the hud.

+### Wind Status Bar
+Show a wind status bar.

+### Show Temperature Labels
+Show labels on the cold and wind status bars that display FeelsLike and WindChill temps.